You are here: Urology Textbook > Urologic surgery > Radical penectomy

 Mobilization of the urethra:

 Open the Buck fascia and detach the urethra from the corpora cavernosa in the bulbar region.
-Divide the urethra at least 2 cm from the penile carcinoma, and insert a transurethral catheter 18 CH.
-Further proximal mobilization of the urethra is done.
+Divide the urethra at least 2 cm from the penile carcinoma and insert a transurethral catheter 18 CH.
+Gently mobilize the urethra further proximally for a tension-free shift to the perineum.

 Division of the crura penis:

 Dissect the crura penis from the inferior ramus of the pubic bone.
-The mobilized crura penis are cut between Overholt clamps, and the stumps are oversewn with 2-0 sutures.
-The penis is now completely detached and is sent to pathology.
+Transect the mobilized crura penis between Overholt clamps, and oversew the stumps with 2-0 sutures.
+The penis is now completely detached and sent to pathology.

 Perineal urethrostomy (Boutonnière):

 Make a circular perineal incision for the urethrostomy of 1.5 cm diameter.
-The urethral stump with the catheter is brought into this opening; avoid any angulation or twisting.
-The excess urethra is resected, and the urethral end is spatulated.
+Bring the urethral stump with the catheter to this opening; avoid angulation or twisting.
+Resect excess urethra and spatulate the urethral end.
 Suture the urethral end to the skin with interrupted PDS 4-0.

 Wound closure:

-The sagittal incision is closed in a horizontal fashion to displace the scrotum ventrally for better micturition.
+The sagittal incision is closed horizontally to displace the scrotum ventrally for better micturition.
 Fix the raphe of the scrotum to the sagittal end of the incision with the first suture.
 Insert redon drains into the wound bed and close the incision with interrupted sutures.

 Inguinal lymphadenectomy: